utk61198/react-native-notes-app/README.md

 # react-native-notes-app

-Components are Main and the Note and Newnote in app/components
+Components are Main,Note and Newnote in app/components